Search

 Mr Risby was a paraplegic wheelchair user.
 He lost his temper and verbally abused a colleague when he found that his employer had moved a training course to a basement he could not access.
 A tribunal found that Mr Risby’s short temper was a personality trait not related to his disability and dismissed his claims of unfair dismissal and S15 discrimination arising from disability.
 The EAT allowed Mr Ribsy’s appeal because it found a sufficient link between his disability, his loss of temper and his employer’s actions towards him.
 It reasoned that if Mr Risby had not been a paraplegic, he would not have been angered by his employer’s decision to hold a course in the venue he could not access.

 Distinguishing what behaviours are personality traits compared with those which do arise as a consequence of a disability, and therefore put employers at risk of s15 claims, is a challenging area of law.
-Our employment solicitors offer clear and timely tailor-made advice, if you would like speak to one of our team to find out more contact here.
+Our employee solicitors offer clear and timely tailor-made advice, if you would like speak to one of our team to find out more contact here.

 About this article